denten-books/plain-text/main.md

 Goodman and John Haugeland).
 My summary of that tradition shows that language and text are already in a sense "born digital," that is, discrete and differentiated throughout.
-Furthermore, digitality depends on "reliable processes of copying and preservation"--processes that can mean something different to a philosopher than to a librarian.
+Furthermore, digitality depends on "reliable processes of copying and preservation"---processes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
 That structure is further imposed onto the